Two legs with goose bumps.

 Athlete’s foot

 Athlete’s foot (tinea pedis) can redden or crack the skin and cause itchiness.
-It can usually be effectively treated with creams from a pharmacy.
+It can usually be effectively treated with creams.
 Keeping the feet dry is important with athlete’s foot.

 Warts